13 Car Dealer Tricks You’ll Wish You Knew Sooner

 “If possible, wait until the end of summer.
 With the holidays coming up, dealerships need to make room for new vehicles and lower prices on older models accordingly.
 You can also expect more competitive financing offers like zero per cent interest for qualified buyers.
 Such deals will trickle through the following months, so keep looking out for discounts through October to December.
 Just don’t get talked into buying the latest model for more.”
 Andrea Woroch, consumer and money-saving expert

-Here’s more expert advice on the best time to buy a new car.
+Here’s the best time to buy a new car.

 …Or wait until the end of any month